thehighnibble/thehighnibble.github.io/docs/imsai8080/configure/README.md

 ::: warning
 When the IMSAI 8080esp is configured to work in station mode (STA) but it is unable to make a connection to the configured Wi-Fi network within 30 seconds, the ESP32 will reboot and temporarily start in AP mode.
 - This enables you to connect to the IMSAI 8080esp from a browser on the advertised SSID and modify/correct the STA mode Wi-Fi configuration.
-- The simplest way to determine if this has happed is to look for the AP mode SSID being broadcast, or to look at the ESP32 console log output on the IUART.
+- The simplest way to determine if this has happed is to look for the AP mode SSID being broadcast, or to look at the ESP32 console log output on the UART.
 :::

 ::: danger